Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Data-driven analysis and findings

-For cyber incident frequency evaluation, we assess model performance using aMSE, aRMSE, aCC, aRRMSE and EU\_DIST, as summarized in Section~\ref{subsec:reg_metrics}.
+For cyber incident frequency evaluation, we assess model performance using aMSE, aRMSE, aCC, aRRMSE, and EU\_DIST, as summarized in Section~\ref{subsec:reg_metrics}.
 Overall, the enriched dataset (D2) provides substantial improvements in frequency estimation performance, particularly for models without dependency structures, as illustrated in Figure~\ref{fig:regressionn_model_performance}.
-Specifically, models trained on D2 consistently achieve lower aRMSE and aMSE values, with aRMSE decreasing from approximately 0.36 on D1 to as low as 0.28 on D2 in training, and the values of the corresponding test set improve by similar margins.
-Likewise, the aMSE values on D2 decrease below 0.11 in the train set and around 0.16 in the test set, compared to the higher values observed on D1.
+Specifically, models trained on D2 consistently achieve lower aRMSE and aMSE values, with aRMSE decreasing from approximately 0.36 on D1 to as low as 0.28 on D2 in training, and the corresponding test set values follow a similar trend.
+Likewise, the aMSE values on D2 decrease below 0.11 in the train set and around 0.16 in the test set, compared with the higher values observed on D1.
 However, these improvements are not consistent across all model types, as certain dependency-based models, such as RC, exhibit degraded performance under D2.
-This highlights that misspecification in the dependency structure, especially when using high-dimensional organizational features, can lead to overfitting on the training data.
-As a result, even with InsurTech enriched data, frequency estimates may be adversely affected.
+This highlights that misspecification in the dependency structure, especially when using high-dimensional entity-specific organizational features, can lead to overfitting on the training data.
+As a result, even with insurtech-enriched data, frequency estimates may be adversely affected.

-These findings collectively demonstrate that enriched InsurTech organizational features play a pivotal role in improving occurrence modeling and frequency estimation by providing more informative and context-specific inputs.
+These findings collectively demonstrate that insurtech-enriched entity-specific organizational features play a pivotal role in improving occurrence modeling and frequency estimation by providing more informative and context-specific inputs.

-\subsection{Metric-Specific Model Performance}
+\subsection{Metric-specific model performance}